vlasscontreras/php-trainer/README.md

 #### Chain of Responsibility

 This pattern is used to connect objects that can either handle or stop the execution of a request.
-This is done by storing a successor on each object, so in case one of the items in the chain did not result in a stopped exection, can instruct the next item to run its logic.
+This is done by storing a successor on each object, so in case one of the items in the chain did not result in a stopped execution, can instruct the next item to run its logic.

 ```php
 $lightsChecker = new LightsChecker();